microsoft/DeBERTa/experiments/language_model/README.md

 Run `rtd.sh` to continuously train a RTD model from pre-trained DeBERTa V3 model.

-Run `rtd.sh deberta-v3-xsmall-continue` to continuously train DeBERTaV3-XSmall model with pre-trained XSmall checkpoint.
+Run `rtd.sh deberta-v3-X-continue` to continuously train DeBERTaV3-X models with following checkpoints.
 Please check the script to specify initialization models of generator and discriminator.

 |Model| Generator | Discriminator|
 |-----|-----------|--------------|